sutharshiv482-coder/Retail-Sales-Dashboard/README.md

 ---

+## Business Problems Addressed
+- Identify the product categories that contribute the most to sales and profit.
+- Determine the highest-performing state based on sales generation.
+- Analyze customer segments to identify the most valuable customers.
+- Evaluate yearly profit trends and identify months with the lowest profitability.
+---

+## Tools Used

+* **Microsoft Excel** – Data cleaning and preparation
+* **SQL** – Data querying and analysis
+* **Power BI** – Data visualization and dashboard development
+---

 ## Key Insights
 ### Product Category Performance Analysis
 - Electronics is the best-performing product category, contributing **38.58% of total sales** and **38.86% of total profit.** This indicates strong customer demand and healthy profitability, making Electronics the primary revenue driver for the business.